TomBerton/GitHub-Actions-Playground/Jupyter_Notebook_Testing.md

       shell: bash -l {0}
 ```

-* The build job above is given the name, "Test Jupyter notebooks" and will run on the latest version of ubuntu.
-* This job requires, i.e., "needs", the "check" job, Before any steps are run we will check if the "output" from the "check" job is `true`.
+* This job requires, i.e., "needs", the "check" job.
+Before any steps are run we will check if the "output" from the "check" job is `true`.
 If it is, then this job will proceed.
 If not, then this job is skipped.
 * Since we are using a bash shell commands to activate the conda environment in a later step, we need define which shell to use.
 In `defaults` we run the shell with `bash -l {0}`, where `l` is login, and the environment is set to `{0}` until the time of execution.
     * See the [Stackoverflow](https://stackoverflow.com/questions/69070754/shell-bash-l-0-in-github-actions#:~:text=%2Dl%20to%20insure%20a%20login,actual%20script%20command%20to%20execute.) for an explanation.